tudocomp/tudocomp/docs/Documentation.md

 The produced output must contain all information necessary for the respective decompressor (or decoder) to restore the original input losslessly.

-## Library and driver
+## Library and Driver

-The framework consists of two major components: the compression *library* (*tudocomp*) and the framework utility, called the *driver*.
-The library contains the core interfaces and provides implementations of various compressors; the driver provides the interface for the user in the form of an executable.
+The framework consists of two major components: the compression *library* (*tudocomp*) and the command-line utility, called the *driver*.
+The library contains the core interfaces and provides implementations of various compressors; the driver makes them available in form of an executable that can be used from the command-line.

 The driver uses a *registry* of compressors, which acts as the link between the driver and the library.
 The library is a fully functional standalone library